-4 Department of Employment Services Office of Labor Market Research and Information in cooperation with the U.S. Bureau of Labor Statistics
+&lt;sup>4 Department of Employment Services; Office of Labor Market Research and Information; U.S. Bureau of Labor Statistics, Current Employment Statistics (CES).

-5 Not seasonally adjusted data, meaning that overall gains for the year may be lower when data becomes available.
+&lt;sup>5 Not seasonally adjusted data, meaning that overall gains for the year may be lower when data becomes available.

-6 U.S. Census Bureau of Labor Statistics (Quarterly Census of Employment and Wages), and GMU Center for Regional Analysis.
+&lt;sup>6 U.S. Census Bureau of Labor Statistics (Quarterly Census of Employment and Wages), and GMU Center for Regional Analysis.